-About Art and Design in Oslo
+About Art in Oslo

 2012 was the year Edward Munch´s famous painting The Scream was sold for 120 million dollars.
 For much less, both the National Gallery and the Munch Museum offers good collections and two of three versions of The Scream now in Norway.
 If you taket he 34 bus from downtown up to the hills of Ekeberg (about ten minutes ride), you can enjoy the view from where a feeling of angst made him paint one of the world´s most iconic pictures.